 Dr. Bernhofer’s clinical experience lies within the areas of pain management, homecare and medical/surgical nursing.

-Dr. Bernhofer is an avid mentor and educator, teaching nurses throughout Cleveland Clinic health system by way of the organization’s pain management education classes, nursing research workshops, and nursing grand rounds.
-She also offers additional educational instruction, support and guidance through pain education initiatives, new nurse orientation classes and guest lectures at local organization and Cleveland Clinic events.
+She also offers additional educational instruction, support and guidance through pain education initiatives, new nurse orientation classes and guest lectures at local organizations and Cleveland Clinic events.

 Research & Publications

-- Member, International Association for the Study of Pain; Section Member, Acute Pain and Pain Education
+- Member, International Association for the Study of Pain; Section Member, Acute Pain and Pain Education; Ethics

-- Chair of Education Committee, American Society of Pain Management Nurses
+- Director of the Master Faculty, American Society of Pain Management Nurses

-- Lead Nurse Planner, Education Advisory Board, American Pain Society; Section Member, Nursing and Pain Management Education
+- Lead Nurse Planner, Education Advisory Board, American Pain Society; Section Member, Nursing, Pain Management Education, and Ethics

 - Member, Midwest Nursing Research Society; Research Sections Member, Pain and Symptom Management